AldyOri/task-management-api/README.md

 - `controllers/` - Contains route handler functions for each endpoint.
 - `models/` - Defines data models for GORM and structures for request/response formats.
 - `routes/` - Routes for API endpoint
-- `middleware/` - JWT authentication middleware.
+- `middleware/` - JWT authentication and image middleware.
-- `utils/` - Helper functions for extracting user ID from the JWT token.
+- `utils/` - Helper functions for extracting user ID from the JWT token and extracting task ID from route params.
 - `config/` - Database connection setup and environment variable management.
 - `docs/` - Documentation for the API.